 Exams.
 The exams will contain both computational problems and proof-based questions.
-There will be a 75 minutes in-class Midterm on date TBA.
-The final exam date TBA is scheduled by the Registrar, and it will cover the entire course.
+There will be a 75 minutes in-class Midterm on TBA covering roughly part (1) in the class outline.
+The final exam date TBA is scheduled by the Registrar, and it will cover the entire course with an emphasis on parts (2) and (3).